ejbolt/Gustavus-Adolphus/README.md

+# Gustavus Adolphus
+In the early 1600s, Gustav II Adolph of Sweden reformed the administrative structure of Sweden and his military innovation allowed Sweden to become a great power for the next 70 years.

-# Linux Mirror Deployment Script
+## Linux Mirror Deployment Tool

 Deployment tool that was spawned after my previous project (https://github.com/ejbolt/LinuxMirrorScripts)